Non-supersymmetric String Models from Anti-D3-/D7-branes in Strongly Warped Throats: Analysis of the Mass Hierarchies

 Further, from eqn. (\ref{anomaly-mediated intersecting state scalar mass - throat D7-brane}), the anti-D3-/D7-brane visible sector intersecting scalars' anomaly-mediated contribution is

-This dominates the term induced by the $\alpha'$-induced contribution, generating an instability, unless the volume and the string coupling are properly tuned. \item Anomaly mediation also generates masses for the anti-D3-brane visible sector would-be gaugini apart from the goldstino, which are present for non-Abelian anti-D3-branes.
+This dominates the term induced by the $\alpha'$-induced contribution, generating an instability, unless the volume and the string coupling are properly tuned.
+A Yukawa coupling-induced term of the same order of magnitude is also generally there. \item Anomaly mediation also generates masses for the anti-D3-brane visible sector would-be gaugini apart from the goldstino, which are present for non-Abelian anti-D3-branes.
 In this case, thanks to eqn. (\ref{anomaly-mediated anti-D3-gaugino mass}), the order of magnitude is

 \end{itemize}

 An interesting scenario is the one in which the mass-sourcing $(2,1)$-flux is such that the pure anti-D3- and D7-brane chiral multiplets are heavier than the cutoff scale.
 Since their positions are stabilised at the expectation values $\langle \varphi^a \rangle = 0$ and $\langle \sigma^3 \rangle = 0$, the trilinear couplings disappear.
 One is left with an effective theory in which the 4-dimensional degrees of freedom are: \begin{itemize} \item the non-anomalous visible and hidden gauge vectors, which are massless, and the gaugini, which are massless if Abelian and with masses of the order of magnitude in eqns. (\ref{bulk D7-brane gaugino canonical mass})/(\ref{throat D7-brane gaugino canonical mass}) and (\ref{anti-D3-brane gaugino canonical mass}) otherwise; \item the intersecting states, namely some standard-like model spinors and exotic scalars in fundamental representations of the gauge groups, where the spinors are massless and the scalars have masses of the order of magnitude in eqn. (\ref{intersecting scalar canonical mass}); \item the graviton, which is obviously massless, and a gravitino with a mass of the order of magnitude in eqn. (\ref{gravitino canonical mass}); \item the K\"{a}hler modulus and its superpartner, with masses of the order in eqn. (\ref{Kaehler modulus canonical mass}), which constitute the lightest closed-string hidden-sector particles after the gravitino. \end{itemize} In models at orbifold singularities, the intersecting states are generally such that the scalars and the spinors are in different representations of the gauge groups, meaning that they do not even have would-be superpartners, but rather represent just a bunch of different charged spin-0 and spin-1/2 particles.